 Want to kill viruses and help creatives?

-Since mid-March, Rachel Dazey of Dillon/Rose has become reacquainted with her love for copper and it's amazing antiviral qualities.
+Since mid-March, we have become reacquainted with our love of copper and it's amazing antiviral qualities.
 Something that feels so timely in the era of Covid-19.

-However, this is not medical advice to replace that of CDC precautions.
+There is also continued historical evidence of health benefits from this earth-made material, including European jewelers during the Cholera Epidemic having a far lower rate of sickness than the normal population.
+However, we want to be clear that this is not medical advice to replace that of CDC precautions.
 While these cuffs cannot protect you from getting sick, they can help you to hope, to believe and to know that it is possible to beat this thing.

 “While these cuffs cannot protect you from getting sick, they can help you to hope, to believe and to know that it is possible to beat this thing.”